 In practice, the parties can end pre-notification talks and formally notify a concentration when the FCA gives its go-ahead.

 Filing is possible when the parties can prove their firm intention to carry out the concentration.
 In practice, notification usually occurs after the parties have entered into a binding agreement.
 However, notification may also occur before a binding agreement is signed on the basis of, for instance, a signed letter of intent or a memorandum of understanding.
 In the case of a public offer, parties can file once the purchase or exchange offer is announced publicly.

 In practice, notification must be made in a specific format prescribed by the FCC.
 The content of the notification form and the documents to be provided to the FCA are also explained in the guidelines.
 The information requested is overall similar to the information requested in EU Merger control proceedings (with some small specificities).

 Information communicated to the FCA in the notification form and during the review process may be disclosed when the FCA's decision is issued or in the course of its investigation (e.g., in the course of the market test).
 However, business secrets may be protected upon request.

 The Authority shall issue its decision within 25 working days of the day on which complete notification was received.
 To this end, the FCA may request further information from the parties.
-In practice, the FCA sends a letter declaring a file to be complete as from the day it received the complete file (i.e., contrary to practice at the EU level, the clock does not start to run automatically as the day of notification) and where the FCA considers that the file is incomplete it may send a letter stating that such and such information is missing thus preventing the clock from running.
+In practice, the FCA sends a letter declaring a file to be complete as from the day it received the formal notification.
+Where the FCA considers that the file is incomplete it may send a letter stating that such and such information is missing, therefore preventing the clock from running.

 The Authority will also usually conduct market tests to check information provided by the parties.
 Market tests are usually conducted through information requests sent to other market players (competitors, suppliers, customers).